Who can join, and how?

 Country Markets baking and preserves can now be found in a small but increasing number of local community shops and various other outlets.
 See the section on indirect sales.

 Indirect sales can provide both an additional and an alternative outlet to selling directly in the traditional way.
 These small beginnings will expand further and eventually extend into gardening and crafts.
+All goods sold Indrectly for resale must carry full ingredient labelling.

-The same membership and food hygiene criteria apply to both direct and indirect sales producers.
+The same membership and food hygiene criteria apply to both Direct and Indirect sales producers.

 Enter your postcode to find a Country Markets near you.